Mitul Marma: Club career

-Uttar Baridhara Club
+Uttar Baridhara

 In 2020, Mitul joined Uttar Baridhara in the Bangladesh Premier League, after having been instrumental for Bangladesh in youth football in the previous few years.
 On 23 December 2020, he made his debut for the club against Saif, coming on as a substitute for Azad Hossain in the 80th minute during the 2020 Federation Cup.
 He went onto to make a total of 18 appearances in the league season, which earned him a senior national team call up later that year.

-Sheikh Jamal DC
+Sheikh Jamal Dhanmondi

-On 25 November 2021, Mitul joined Sheikh Jamal Dhanmondi Club after his impressive stint with Uttar Baridhara.
-His transfer to the Dhanmondi based club came with controversy, as Uttar Baridhara filed an official complaint, accusing him of taking advanced payments.
+On 25 November 2021, Mitul joined Sheikh Jamal Dhanmondi after his impressive stint with Uttar Baridhara.
+His transfer to the Dhanmondi-based club came with controversy, as Uttar Baridhara filed an official complaint, accusing him of taking advanced payments.
 Mitul made five appearances in the league that year under coach Juan Manuel Martínez Sáez, however, following the appointment of Joseph Afusi, he spent the remainder of the season as a substitute.

-Fortis FC
+Fortis

-On 7 August 2022, Mitul joined Premier League newcomers, Fortis FC.
+On 7 August 2022, Mitul joined Premier League newcomers, Fortis.

 On 13 November 2022, he made his competitive debut for the against Sheikh Russel KC in the 2022 Independence Cup.